OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             self.driver.add_parameter('paraboloid.x', -50, 50)
             self.driver.add_parameter('paraboloid.y', -50, 50)

-Here, both x and y are chosen as the design variables.
-You can also add a range of validity for these variables, which allows an unconstrained optimization to be performed on what is essentially a bounded region.
-For this problem, you are creating a lower and an upper bound, constraining x and y to lie on [-50, 50].
+Here, both x and y from the *Paraboloid component are chosen as the design variables.
+The *add_parameter* interface also allows you to add a range of validity for these variables, so that the unconstrained optimization can be performed on a bounded region.
+For this problem, you are constraining x and y to lie on [-50, 50].

 The problem is now essentially ready to execute.
 CONMIN contains quite a few additional control parameters, though the default values for many of them are